johnlopez719/S3staticwebsiteDemo/README.md

 - Once your CloudFront distribution is deployed, access your website using the CloudFront distribution domain name (or your custom domain if you've set it up).

 Congratulations!
-You have deployed a static website on AWS, utilizing S3 for storage, CloudFront for global content delivery, secured with an SSL certificate from AWS Certificate Manager, and optionally using a custom domain managed by Route 53.
-This project covers several foundational AWS services and concepts that are crucial for the AWS Solutions Architect Associate exam.
+You have deployed a static website on AWS, utilizing S3 for storage, CloudFront for global content delivery, secured with an SSL certificate from AWS Certificate Manager, and optionally using a custom domain managed by Route 53. 🥳